You and your health care providers are working toward the same goal - good health for you. Here are a few tips to make the most of your time together.

 What makes it better or worse

 Tell your health care providers what you have been doing about your health problem.
 If you have been treating yourself or changed the treatment suggested to you, let your provider know.
-To best help you, your health care providers need to know how you are caring for you.
+To best help you, your health care providers need to know how you are caring for yourself.

 Listen carefully to what your provider tells you.
 If you don’t understand, ask questions.
 Ask your health care provider: